(A) What records are included in a background check?

 (4) State sex offender registry.

-(5) Statewide automated child welfare system (SACWIS) records.
+(5) Statewide automated child welfare information system (SACWIS) records.

 (B) Who shall have a background check?